hazelnutcloud/fortunes-roll/README.md

 # Fortune's Roll 🎲🎲
 ![Fortune's Roll Banner](banner.png)

-Fortune's Roll is an engaging, zero-loss game that blends strategy with the excitement of chance.
+## Overview

-Players start by depositing funds, then roll the dice to either cautiously grow or daringly multiply their fortunes.
-Unique to this game is the communal pot: stakes lost by players in risky moves accumulate here.
-At strategic moments, players can choose to draw from this pot, taking a chance to claim a significant portion of these amassed stakes.
+Fortune's Roll is a captivating game where strategy meets the thrill of chance.
+Players earn points by rolling the dice, with options to safely accumulate or ambitiously multiply their tally.
+Each roll can either steadily increase their points or, for the daring, offer a chance to win big at the risk of losing some of their current score.

-While your initial deposit remains safe, bold plays can lead to substantial rewards.
-The game concludes with players sharing the total yield, turning every decision and roll into a potential path to greater wealth.
+What sets this game apart is the communal pot, fed by points lost in high-stakes rolls.
+Players can take strategic risks to claim a share of this pot, adding an exciting layer of decision-making.

----
+As the game progresses, the excitement builds: the yield generated from the collective pool is distributed at the end, based on players' standings in the points leaderboard.
+Your initial deposit remains untouched, making the game a zero-loss venture where only the points are at play.
+It's a dynamic blend of safe strategies and high-risk gambles, where every decision can catapult you up the leaderboard towards greater rewards.

 ## TODO